-The Application Process: Bursaries may be made available to parents/guardians of children entering the Senior School at any age.
+The Application Process: Bursaries may be made available to parents/guardians of children entering the senior School at any age.
 They are granted as supplements to academic and other awards at the discretion of the Governors.
-The Principal and CFO are responsible for the management and coordination of the process.
+The Head of College and CFO are responsible for the management and coordination of the process.